Spatial-Temporal-Textual Point Processes for Crime Linkage Detection: Model

 \subsection{Spatio-temporal-textual process}

-We model the \textit{spatio-temporal-textual} event data using multivariate marked Hawkes processes \citep{DaVe2007}.
-Let $\mathcal{H}_t$ denote the $\sigma$-algebra generated by all historical events before time $t$.
-The conditional intensity function of the Hawkes process \citep{Ra2011} defines the probability that an event occurs at the location $s$, at time $t$, and with text $\boldsymbol{h}$ (corresponding to an $m$-dimensional embedding of the \textit{Bag-of-Words} representation, which we will explain later), conditioning on the history $\mathcal{H}_t$ of events happens before time $t$:
+We model the \textit{spatio-temporal-textual} incident data using multivariate marked Hawkes processes [\cite{DaVe2007}].
+A widely accepted hypothesis is that crime incidents exhibit the so-called triggering effect: once a crime incident occurs, this will increase the chance of similar incidents in the nearby neighborhood and the near future [\cite{mohler2011self, mohler2014marked, park2021investigating}].
+This effect motivates the adoption of the self-exciting Hawkes processes.
+Let $\mathcal{H}_t$ denote the $\sigma$-algebra generated by all historical incidents before time $t$.
+Therefore, the conditional intensity function of the Hawkes process [\cite{Ra2011}] defines the probability density that an incident occurs at the location $s$, at time $t$, and with text $\boldsymbol{h}$, conditioning on the history $\mathcal{H}_t$ of incidents happens before time $t$: